MohammedShaat/summaries/readme.md

 # Summaries & Notes

-I write here my notes and summarize what I learn, as a reference.
+Here I take notes and summarize what I learn.<br>

-Note: click on the folder icon `📁` to redirect to the topic's directory
+Note: click on the folder icon `📁` to redirect to the topic's directory.

 >Have a lovely day 😊